 So I enrolled in Sandra Angelo's Coloured Pencil College where I spent several years perfecting my art.
 You can find her programs at www.LearnToDrawFAST.com.

-I continued to improve my skills with the help of other well known artists including John Middick, Bonny Snowdon and Lisa Ann Watkins.
+I continued to improve my skills with the help of other well-known artists, including John Middick, Bonny Snowdon and Lisa Ann Watkins.
 I am also a member of the UKCPS (UK Coloured Pencil Society) and the CPSA (Colored Pencil Society of America).

-In addition to wildlife I also love creating lasting memories of people's pets of all types - dogs, cats, horses, and smaller animals.
+Besides wildlife, I also love creating lasting memories of people's pets of all types - dogs, cats, horses, and smaller animals.
 I take special care to capture both the markings and character of these precious members of the family, who sadly never get to share our lives for long enough.

 One of my ambitions is to have drawn ALL the dog breeds found in the UK.
 I have a long way to go!
 Perhaps you can help me here?